Skip to main content

 This depends upon the presentation but is usually with arterial stroke, infection and space-occupying lesions.
 Care should be taken, in cases of isolated intracranial hypertension, not to miss venous thrombosis.

-This will be determined by many factors.
+Prompt treatment is advised, in order to maximise the chances of a good recovery.
 The neurological complications, the cause and any associated diseases need to be considered.
 The mainstay of treatment is anticoagulation.

 Complications

 It is important not to miss the diagnosis of intracranial venous thrombosis, as it can result in death and disability.
 Complications can arise from both the neurological consequences and also from the associated contributory diseases.
-Complications include seizures, hydrocephalus, intracranial hypertension and neurological deterioration12.
+Complications include seizures, hydrocephalus, intracranial hypertension and neurological deterioration.5

 Prognosis